mattmakai/fullstackpython.com/content/pages/12-meta/01-change-log.markdown

 ## 2017
 ### December
+* Working on revamping older pages such as [Django](/django.html) by eliminating outdated resources and adding the latest and greatest.
 * Removing <a href="http://www.deploypython.com/">Guide to Deployments</a>
   links until the next version is out (estimated Spring 2018 after Ubuntu 18.04 LTS releases).